name Cobain comes from when the family resided in Cobham Kent

 - Marguerite Cobain, aged 26, who settled in America, in 1905

-- William Cobain, aged 26, who emigrated to America from Glasgow, Scotland, in 1909
+- William Cobain, aged 26, who immigrated to America from Glasgow, Scotland, in 1909

 - Daniel Cobain, aged 40, who settled in Brooklyn, NY., USA, in 1910

-- Leila Helen Cobain, aged 19, who emigrated to the United States from Bendmomouth, England, in 1912
+- Leila Helen Cobain, aged 19, who immigrated to the United States from Bendmomouth, England, in 1912

-- Thomas Cobain, aged 17, who emigrated to the United States from Carrickmore, Ireland, in 1914
+- Thomas Cobain, aged 17, who immigrated to the United States from Carrickmore, Ireland, in 1914

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)